Neelanchal17/gsthackathon/README.md

 Hi I'm Neelanchal Agarkar, a passionate Machine Learning Developer.
+This model works on XGBoost
 	1. Data Availability
 The dataset used for building this predictive model is confidential, and therefore not included in this repository.
 I apologize for any inconvenience this may cause.
 	2. Checksum File